Tinnitus - Don't Suffer in Silence

 - Objective tinnitus: A very rare type of tinnitus that your doctor can also hear during an examination.
 It may be caused by a problem with blood vessels, a bone condition or muscle contractions in the middle ear.

-In the case of subjective tinnitus, it is important to understand that sufferers are not "hearing noises" but "perceiving noises".
+In the case of subjective tinnitus, it's important to understand that sufferers are not "hearing noises" but "perceiving noises".
 Anyone living with the condition may suffer from noises such as:

 The sensation can be constant or intermittent, it can fluctuate in volume, pitch and even overlay sounds.